adrianton3/befunjit-86/README.md

 + `` \`! `` generates as much code as a simple `` ` ``
 + `` `! `` generates as much code as a simple `` ` ``

+Finally, one more pass aims to bypass the stack alltogether when executing some operations consecutively: `add`, `sub`, `sub-reverse`, `mul`, `square`.

 ### Performance

 One program has been chosen as the benchmark - a mandelbrot set renderer (`test/spec/run-more/mandelbrot.bf`). `perf stat -r 100` reports
 + 87.42 msec when running mandelbrot.bf through the interpreter
 + 10.34 msec when running through the JIT with optimizations turned off
-+ 5.16 msec with optimizations turned on
++ 4.06 msec with optimizations turned on

-In this test the JIT is 16 times faster than the interpreter.
+In this test the JIT is ~21 times faster than the interpreter.

 ### Building